 Covered employees are required by statute to contribute 9 percent (safety) and 8 percent (miscellaneous) of their salary to the plan.
-The District is required by the same statute to contribute the remaining amounts necessary to pay benefits when due; however, the employees pay 3% of the employer's share.
+The District is required by the same statute to contribute the remaining amounts necessary to pay benefits when due; however, the employees contribute 3% of the employer's share.
 The District is required to contribute at an actuarially determined rate.
 The contribution requirements of the plan members and the District are established and may be amended by CalPERS.
-The District's contributions for the years ended June 30, 2013, 2012, 2011 and 2010 were \$1,983,803, \$2,018,524, \$2,217,160 and \$2,130,283 respectively, which were equal to the required contributions each year.
+The District's contributions for the years ended June 30, 2014, 2013, 2012 and 2011 were \$1,971,986, \$1,983,803, \$2,018,524 and \$2,217,160 respectively, which were equal to the required contributions each year.